-Use this command to display the summary and details of a single or all RADIUS authenticating servers configured for the RADIUS client.
+Use this command to display the summary and details of RADIUS authenticating servers configured for the RADIUS client.

-Format show radius servers [<ipaddr> | <dnsname> | name [<servername>]]
+Format show radius servers [<ipaddr> <dnsname> name [<servername>]]</servername></dnsname></ipaddr> Mode Privileged EXEC

-Field Description ipaddr The IP address of the authenticating server. dnsname The DNS name of the authenticating server. servername The alias name to identify the server.
-Current The '' symbol preceding the server host address specifies that the server is currently active.
+Field Description Current The '' symbol preceding the server host address specifies that the server is currently active.
 Host Address The IP address of the host.
 Server Name The name of the authenticating server.
 Port The port used for communication with the authenticating server. Туре Specifies whether this server is a primary or secondary type.
 Current Host Address The IP address of the currently active authenticating server.
 Secret Configured Yes or No Boolean value that indicates whether this server is configured with a secret.
 Number of Retransmits The configured value of the maximum number of times a request packet is retransmitted.
 Message Authenticator A global parameter to indicate whether the Message Authenticator attribute is enabled or disabled.
 Time Duration The configured timeout value, in seconds, for request retransmissions.
 RADIUS Accounting Mode A global parameter to indicate whether the accounting mode for all the servers is enabled or not.
 RADIUS Attribute 4 Mode A global parameter to indicate whether the NAS-IP-Address attribute has been enabled to use in RADIUS requests.
 RADIUS Attribute 4 Value A global parameter that specifies the IP address to be used in NAS-IP-Address attribute used in RADIUS requests.